Easy Apricot Glazed Baked Chicken

 Simply bake the chicken in the oven until tender and juicy.
 The sugar in the apricot preserves will become caramelized, giving it a sweet and sticky glaze.
 The apricots provide an amazing flavor as well as a beautiful color to the chicken!

-Apricot baked chicken can be served with a variety of different side dishes ranging from The Best Caesar Salad, Simple Roasted Asparagus to heartier sides like Slow Cooker Mashed Potatoes or Coconut Rice.
+Apricot baked chicken can be served with a variety of different side dishes ranging from The Best Caesar Salad, to Slow Cooker Mashed Potatoes or Coconut Rice.

-- Soy Sauce – Adds a rich and salty flavor to the chicken breast that gives it an umami boost.
-You can also use coconut aminos or tamari instead.
+- Soy Sauce – You can also use coconut aminos or tamari instead.

 The Home Cook’s Guide to Salt